 It was in 2004 when I first gave serious thought to self-employment.
 I was part of a team in a small cancer charity, and one day after work I picked up a hefty ankle injury playing football.
-Unable to walk for a couple of weeks meant some time away from the office, but it was still easy enough to get my work done from home.
-Back on my feet, back in the office, I couldn’t shake the thought of setting up on my own, and within the year I’d given my notice.
+Unable to walk for a couple of weeks meant some time away from the office, but it was still easy to work remotely.
+When I was back in the office, I couldn’t shake the thought of starting a business from home, and within the year I’d given my notice.

 By Leonetto Cappiello, for Mossant, 1938.